WHO chief selects Zimbabwe's Mugabe as 'goodwill ambassador'

 GENEVA — Zimbabwe President Robert Mugabe has long faced United States sanctions over his government's human rights abuses.
 But the World Health Organization's new chief is making the longtime African leader a "goodwill ambassador."

-With Mugabe on hand, WHO director-general Tedros Ghebreyesus told a conference in Uruguay this week on non-communicable diseases that he'd agreed to be a "goodwill ambassador on NCDs."
+With Mugabe on hand, WHO director-general Tedros Ghebreyesus announced the appointment at a conference in Uruguay this week on non-communicable diseases.
+Dozens of health groups have reacted with shock.

 The U.S. in 2003 imposed targeted sanctions, a travel ban and an asset freeze against Mugabe and close associates, citing his government's rights abuses and evidence of electoral fraud.